gramineproject/graphene/README.md

 is not successfully verified by the Intel Attestation Service (IAS).
 The feature ensures that Graphene-SGX only executes on a genuine, up-to-date SGX hardware.

-You may obtain a "GROUP_OUT_OF_DATE" message from IAS.
-This message does not indicate that the platform is compromised.
-This message indicates that your platform may not be fully compliant to the security requirements of Intel SGX.
-If you wish to bypass this message, specify the following manifest option:

-    sgx.ra_accept_group_out_of_date = 1

 To enable remote attestation tests in `Pal/regression`, specify the following variables:

     cd PAL/regression
     make SGX=1 RA_CLIENT_SPID=<SPID> RA_CLIENT_KEY=<KEY>
     make SGX_RUN=1

+If you receive a "GROUP_OUT_OF_DATE" status from IAS, this status indicates that your CPU is out of date and can be vulnerable to hardware attacks.
+If you wish to bypass this error, you can specify the following option in the manifest:

+    sgx.ra_accept_group_out_of_date = 1

+SECURITY ADVISORIES:

+"GROUP_OUT_OF_DATE" may indicate that the firmware (microcode) of you CPU is not updated according to INTEL-SA-00233 (Load/store data sampling) and INTEL-SA-00161 (L1 terminal fault).
+It's recommended that you update the BIOS of your platform to later than June 2019.

+If you receive status "CONFIGURATION_NEEDED" from the IAS after updating your BIOS, you may need to disable hyperthreading in your BIOS to mitigate L1 terminal fault.

 ## 3. HOW TO RUN AN APPLICATION IN GRAPHENE?